safvan8/JDBC-CRUD-Application-Enhanced/README.md

 Previously I developed one JDBC app Using Statement Object.

-Statement Object is always vulnerable to SQL injection , So I rewritten that application using PreparedStatement and improved coding standards
+Statement Object is always vulnerable to SQL injection , So I rewritten that application using PreparedStatement and improved coding standards by adding utility classes